william-galvin/chess/README.md

 Where each function uses `writeln!()` to communicate with the GUI.

 ### Nega-Max
-To do the tree-search component, I used an implementation of $\alpha$-
+To do the tree-search component, I used an implementation of $\alpha$ -
 $\beta$ search called [nega-max](https://en.wikipedia.org/wiki/Negamax#:~:text=Negamax%20search%20is%20a%20variant,the%20value%20to%20player%20B.).
 I used both pruning and a hashmap-based lookup table to improve search speed.

 Code for this is in `fn nega_max` and `pub fn go`.

 ### Evaluations
-One of the assumptions that $\alpha$-
+One of the assumptions that $\alpha$ -
 $\beta$ search relies on is that for any given position, we have some halfway-decent heuristic for evaluating how good the position is for either side.

 If the position is a checkmate, it's pretty easy.
 We can just return `depth * 999999` which is clever in two ways: first we don't have to worry about whose turn it is, since a player can't have put themselves in checkmate the previous turn; and second, using `depth * 999999` instead of some more rustic representation of $\infty$ because this will prioritize quicker checkmates.

 For positions in which the game isn't over, the simplest possible evaluation function is to just count material, which is what I ended up doing.
 Crafting (or trying to) a handmade eval function was not only tedious and made the program execute slower, but also didn't always make for a better chess program.
-But in future iterations, this could be a low-hanging way to add performance.
+But in future iterations, this could be a low-hanging fruit to boost performance.

 ### Using the Model
 Instead of personally spending hours perfecting a handmade eval function, I tried to let the NN handle that.
 Good eval functions look at not just material, but also positional advantages, tempo, and other fancy chess things, and that's theoretically what the NN was learning to recognize as it trained.